solcloud/NiceOS/distro_extractor/README.md

 ---
 **🛈 NOTE:**
-Always check firstly for latest version for your architecture and desired flavor on distribution homepage, or use your specific version instead of example one.
+Always check firstly for the latest version for your architecture and desired flavor on distribution homepage and use your specific version instead of example one.
-Also, many distributions provide mirrors at different geographical places and URLs - try to use closest and fastest mirror for you.
+Also, many distributions provide mirrors at different geographical places and URLs - try to use the closest and the fastest mirror for you.
 And always check downloaded files signature.

 ---